messsimo/furniture-shop/README.md

 ## SitDownPls

-SitDownPls is an interactive CRUD application that integrates with an API for payment processing and features an admin panel for seamless store management.
+SitDownPls is an interactive CRUD application and features an admin panel for seamless store management.

 ## The project includes: